 I was a Democratic caucus.

-Sean, I gotta jump in here.
+Sean, I got to jump in here.

-You're gonna say, wait a minute.
+You're going to say, wait a minute.

 So everybody's missing that you're joking around with this, and they all think you're being serious when you say I was.

-They don't realize that we know, audience members, we know it's Iowa is a democratic caucus.
+They don't realize that we know, audience members, we know it's Iowa is a Democratic caucus.

 We got it.